Five-String Progress

 Garland leveled and Front Plate installed!

-(I neglected to get photos of the bass-bar process: it is also Douglas Fir, from the same billet.
-I will show it after I remove the mold…sorry.)
+(Unfortunately, I neglected to get photos of the bass-bar process.
+I made it also of Douglas Fir, from the same billet.
+I hope to show it after I remove the mold…sorry.)

 Front plate installed and waiting for glue to dry.